sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 ### Day 35: September 27, 2018
 #### :mortar_board: Problem Solving
 **Today's Progress:** Spent hours doing one algorithm challenge.
 And finally understood how to get my CS50 IDE to work again :D I had created too many jpgs accidently with the recover program while debugging.

+### Day 36: September 28, 2018
+#### :mortar_board: Problem Solving & Learning

+**Today's Progress:** Spent hours with one algorithm again, but hey I completed the whole section!
+On to Object Oriented Programming on FCC.